oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

    .....
 ```

-<details><summary>**About the annotations**</summary>
+<details><summary><b>About the annotations</b></summary>
 <p>

 The `@Path("/store")` annotation means that each time the Helidon framework brings the StorefromtResource in as a REST service that all of the capabilities will be registered under the /store url (the application can provide a higher level URL if it wants, but we're not going to do that here.)

 The `@RequestScoped` annotation means that the Helidon framework will create a new instance of the class automatically each time a rest request is made, and that the instance will be used for the duration of that request.
 This would allow us to modify the internal state of the class as the request is being processed and we can be sure that those modifications woudln't interfere with other subsequent or concurrent requests (well as long as we limit out changes to the StorefrontResource class of course)
 </p>